iU3A News

 Newsletter Archive

-If you want to see even older Newsletters then please ask our webmaster (see Contacts page).
+If you want to see even older Newsletters then please ask our web manager (see Contacts page).

 1st

-Year RenewersRecently an event was held targetted at our newest members (those who joined last year).
-It was an opportunity for them to provide feedback on their first year — what was good, what was not so good.
+Year RenewersWe have held these events with new members (those who joined in the previous year).
+It's an opportunity for them to provide feedback on their first year of membership — what was good, what was not so good.
 It was also an opportunity to try to encourage them to take part in running their u3a — to help in some small way.
-All said that they had enjoyed the event and the chance to chat to other new members.
-Some longer term members who were current volunteers also attended, to explain how they helped out and how they enjoyed supporting iU3A.
+The side benefit is to provide the chance to chat to other new members.
+The findings from these events allows the Executive Committee to shape the future of iU3A.

 AGMs